searchspring/snap/docs/BUILD_DEPLOY_INTEGRATION_SHOPIFY.md

 ### Search Only

+> [!NOTE]
-**Note:** If you are only integrating Search page functionality, you can use the following snippet.
+> If you are only integrating Search page functionality, you can use the following snippet.
 Otherwise skip this section and continue below to install both search and collections functionality.

 ```liquid
 {%- if settings.ss_branch_name != blank -%}